appirio-tech/tc-api/README.md

 ### OAuth Configuration
 * *config.js* - This file has most of the values used by the oauth provider. *clientID*, *clientSecret*, are already setup for dev purposes.
 Change the *callbackURL* to use the domain/IP of where you will be running API code.
-* *node_modules/passport-topcoder/lib/passport-topcoder/strategy.js* - The OAuth provider URL is being set on lines 51 and 52, and is currently hardcoded to TopCoder's production OAuth provider.
-These values need to be moved up into general application configuration.
+* *node_modules/passport-topcoder* - Since this an npm package, the OAuth provider URL is hardcoded to use production.
+This value can be manually changed for dev purposes in the `const.js` file.

 Running on Heroku
 -----------------